textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 Go to the [Articles panel](https://docs.textpattern.io/administration/articles-panel) and a list of the articles you added will appear: select and edit 'My third article' again.
 In the 'Body' editing area enter 'Third article: body' and in the 'Excerpt' area enter 'Third article: excerpt'; press 'Save'.
 Now do the same for 'My second article', putting relevant text in the 'Body' and 'Excerpt' fields.

-Return to the live site and reload the home page (or simply click on the 'My site' link).
+Return to the live site and reload the home page (or simply select the 'My site' link).
 The article excerpts you just added appear in this list.
 You'll also see the excerpts on the 'Articles' and 'Page 2' pages.

-Now click one of the article titles.
+Now select one of the article titles.
 We see a different view: there is only one article, its body is shown instead of the excerpt, and below that is a message about comments (or a comment input form, if you are looking at 'Welcome to your site').
 Adding the `<txp:permlink />` tag has turned each article title into a link to its individual article page.

 ## More contexts